 How much does a Site Manager make?

-Site Managers play a key role in overseeing construction projects.
-They ensure that everything runs smoothly and on time.
-The average yearly salary for a Site Manager is around $67,740.
-This means they earn a good income for their work.
+A Site Manager plays a key role in overseeing construction projects.
+They manage the day-to-day activities on-site, ensuring everything runs smoothly.
+The average yearly salary for a Site Manager is around $67,981.
+This figure can vary based on experience, location, and the size of the projects they handle.

 What are the highest paying cities for a Site Manager?